The first StateRAMP Authorized Product List is coming out this summer and we want providers to be prepared!

-The Authorized Vendor List is published and maintained on the StateRAMP website and is a list of service providers whose products and solutions have obtained a StateRAMP security status of Active, Ready, In-Process, Provisional, or Authorized.
+The Authorized Product List is published and maintained on the StateRAMP website and is a list of service providers whose products and solutions have obtained a StateRAMP security status of Active, Ready, In-Process, Provisional, or Authorized.

-The StateRAMP Authorized Vendor List gives government and procurement officials confidence in their service provider’s data security capabilities and provides a central location for sourcing StateRAMP verified Infrastructure as a Service (IaaS), Software as a Service (SaaS), and/or Platform as a Service (PaaS) solutions that process, store, and/or transmit government data including PII, PHI, and/or PCI.
+The StateRAMP Authorized Product List gives government and procurement officials confidence in their service provider’s data security capabilities and provides a central location for sourcing StateRAMP verified Infrastructure as a Service (IaaS), Software as a Service (SaaS), and/or Platform as a Service (PaaS) solutions that process, store, and/or transmit government data including PII, PHI, and/or PCI.

 How do you get a StateRAMP security status?